Dikshita25/my-blogs/content/blog/Testing/setup_detox_with_react_native.md

 ## Why Detox?

-Detox an End to End testing library for applications which are developed using React Native and for pure native.
+Detox an End to End testing library for applications which are developed using React Native and for pure native applications.
 It allows mobile tests to be performed by running a real device/simulator and showcasing the interaction like a real User.
 Less flaky
 Cross Platform, supports both android and ios Debuggable